Last Updated on September 17, 2021 by Grow with Bovees

 Soil mites are categorized under arthropods.
 They don’t have internal bones and their legs emerge from their body segments.
 They live in moist and damp soil and feed on algae, dead plants, dead insects, tiny worms and fungi.

-Just around a millimeter in length, soil mites are very tiny and may be difficult to spot with your naked eye and you can see them as white or brown spots moving on the soil.
+Less than a millimeter in length, soil mites are very tiny and may be difficult to spot with your naked eye and you can see them as tiny white or brown spots moving on the soil.

 The most common type of soil mite is the oribatid mite.
 These have hard and rounded shells or exoskeletons and are also known as beetle mites or turtle mites.